FidelFolio Investment

 1. Great Himalayan Compounder: Avg.
 Risk, Long-Term

-2. Shihvalik Compounder: Lower Ticket version of Great Himalayan
+2. Shivalik Compounder: Lower Ticket version of Great Himalayan

 3. Safe Fortress: Low Risk, Long-term